tholden/dynareOBC/README.md

           * `EstimationMinimisationFunction=[CMAESWrapper|FMinBndWrapper|FMinConWrapper|STRING]` (default: `CMAESWrapper`)
                Specifies the name of the function used for minimisation.
 Note that to use the FMinConWrapper option, you must have a license for the MATLAB Optimisation Toolbox.
+          * `EstimationFixedParameters=STRING` (default: `''`)
+               A comma deliminated list of parameters names.
+Any parameters in this list will not be estimated, even if they occur in the second sheet of the data file.

  * **EXPERIMENTAL settings for controlling accuracy**
     * `Global`